truongkhanhduy95/DeepLearning-in-ComputerVision/README.md

 ## Week 0: Linear Algebra and Calculus

 Exercise:
 Given that x is a vector in R3 and the tail of x is at the origin.
 Where is the locus of the tip of vector x such that the norm L1 of x is equal to 4.
-What is the lotus if x is a vector in R4 ?
+What is the focus if x is a vector in R4 ?

 ## Week 1: Image Processing in Computer Vision